utdata/chj-workbench-lesson/hands-on.md

 ### Deduplicating data

 Right now we have all information about songs that are No. 1 for each week since Aug.
 1958.
 Before we can count the number of times a Performer has had a No. 1 song, we need to adjust our data to show each No. 1 Song/Performer combination only once.
-(Right now it is listed for each week the song is at No. 1.)
+(Right now it shows a row for each week the song is at No. 1.)

 There are a couple of ways to achieve this and both take multiple steps.
 The method we will use is a little easier to follow, IMHO.